mehmetuzunyayla/ETicket-Sale-Application/readme.md

 - **Cancel Ticket**: Feature to allow users to cancel previously purchased tickets.
 - **Search Ticket**: Users can search and view their ticket(s) details.

+## Information
+- **There are two executable files one of them for windows systems and the other one for Macos.

 ## Support and Contact

-- You can make commit or just reach me.
+- You can commit or just reach me.